 Paradigm Shift Consulting have worked with numerous sites who have faced MHRA regulatory action landing them on the MHRA Suspended Licence list.

 In some cases we have recommended licence termination, due to the amount of lack of commitment from the licence holder, the volume of work required to remedy the issues, or the circumstances that have led to the suspension i.e. illegal activities.
-In these cases you may need a solicitor instead.
+In these cases you may need professional legal representation.

 Appearing on the MHRA Suspended Licence list will have a detrimental effect on your operation.

 Any company that has an MHRA suspended licence cannot trade, suffers loss of credibility, loss of earnings and a reduced inspection schedule, which adds further costs and regulator interaction.
 At £1936 per MHRA inspection or re-inspection, you want as few visits as possible.